 Missed or Delayed Diagnoses - Cancer Malpractice

-A missed or delayed diagnosis of cancer can lead to a spread of the cancer, causing disfiguring surgery, unnecessary chemotherapy and radiation therapy.
+A missed or delayed diagnosis of cancer can lead to a spread of cancer, causing disfiguring surgery, unnecessary chemotherapy and radiation therapy.
 One study estimated that 128,000 Americans annually are injured because of a cancer misdiagnosis, with many of them dying.

 In one highly publicized medical malpractice case, it was revealed that at least 92 surgical procedures involving prostate cancer, known as brachytherapy, were botched at a Veterans Affairs hospital in Philadelphia.
 (Read story)

 The series of medical errors at the Philadelphia VA hospital, widely reported in June 2009, included a surgeon mistakenly implanting radioactive “seeds” not in cancerous prostates but in healthy organs, including patients’ bladders and rectums.
-In other cases the doses of radiation were either too high or too low.
+In other cases, the doses of radiation were either too high or too low.

 Dr. Stephen S. Raab, a professor at the University of Pittsburgh School of Medicine who authored the study, said: "I want to make clear that the major consequence is not that patients unnecessarily have organs removed or have a false diagnosis of cancer, but rather that they have cancer and it is not diagnosed."

 The study concluded that misdiagnoses were caused by improper blood and tissue sampling and inaccurate reading of laboratory test results.
-Breast and colon cancer are among the more common forms of cancer that go undetected because of error.
+Breast cancer and colon cancer are among the more common forms of cancer that go undetected because of error.

 A later study found that women older than 70 are "under-diagnosed, under-staged, and under-treated" for cancer compared with younger women.
-Women in the older age group make up fully one-third of all breast cancer patients.
+Women in the older age group make up one-third of all breast cancer patients.